 These forms are all sent to the same address listed above, but affiliates should take care to read each form’s instructions carefully as they each come with different submission requirements.
-For example, the personal history disclosure form must be submitted as follows: the original form, one paper copy and two compact discs (CD) containing all completed forms.
+For example, the personal history disclosure form must be submitted as follows: the original form, one paper copy and two compact discs (CDs) containing all completed forms.

 Is a PA Affiliate License Really Necessary?

 Yes.
 There is no way to get around this requirement because legal betting sites in PA are not willing to put their own licenses at risk just to pay commissions to unlicensed affiliates.